 From website landing pages to ads and emails, companies today need a way to verify their digital assets at every point of their communication with customers.
 Memcyco’s PoSA™ (Proof of Source Authenticity) solution combines a patented digital watermark with a real-time fraud detection and alert system.

-It gives users the highest level of trust they need to ensure that the emails, websites, and text messages they receive are visiting or receiving are legitimate.
+It gives users the highest level of trust they need to ensure that the websites they visit are authentic, whether they access them directly or via links in emails, text messages, or scanning QR codes.
 The solution provides instant trust for users at the exact point of impact between brands and end-users, so they know that all websites and correspondence are all from your brand (emails, text, and websites).